karthikeyanrathore/inference-ops/README.md

 In the end we will have working model for 2fa which we can extend in our other projects.

 ### Remark 1.01
-After this is finished, we can make interal tool for an organization who want to give access to LLM models based on there role in the project. call it "inference".
+After this is finished, we can make internal tool for an organization who want to give access to LLM models based on there role in the project. call it "inference".

 ##  UML (version 1.1)
 ![](https://github.com/karthikeyanrathore/inference-ops/blob/main/inference_ops/assets/inference-ops_version_1.1.png)